 12. In Nevada, One Person Can Hold ALL the Corporate Positions!

-One person can hold the offices of President, Secretary, Treasurer, and be the sole director in Nevada.
-Many states require at least three (3) officers and/or directors.
-Thus, you don’t need to bring other people into your Nevada corporation if you do not want to do so.
+In Nevada, one person can hold the offices of President, Secretary, Treasurer, and be the sole director.
+Many states require at least three (3) officers and directors.
+Thus, you don’t need to bring other people into your Nevada corporation if you don’t want to do so.

 13. Nevada does NOT Require the Members to be Listed in State Records

 If an LLC is MANAGED BY MANAGERS, the owners are not required to be listed.
 This means that you do not have to list the owners on the state records with an LLC managed by managers (in other states, that may not be the case).
-If you are concerned about the public not easily determining who owns your LLC, Nevada makes that possible.
+If you are concerned about the public not quickly determining who owns your LLC, Nevada, makes that possible.